Last Updated on February 28, 2023 by The Filtery

 Soap vs. Hand Sanitizer

-Hand sanitizer should only be used when soap and water is not available.
+Hand sanitizer should only be used when soap and water are not available.

 Are We Overusing Disinfectants?

-You may have heard that our overuse or disinfectants (as well as antibiotics and pesticides) are creating “super bugs” which have evolved to be resistant to those disinfectants and antibiotics.
-Obviously, this has the potential to cause some serious harm in the longterm if it means we lose our ability to get rid of these pathogens.
+You may have heard that our overuse of disinfectants (as well as antibiotics and pesticides) are creating “superbugs” which have evolved to resist those disinfectants and antibiotics.
+This has the potential to cause serious long-term harm if it means we lose our ability to get rid of these pathogens.

 Disinfectants and antibiotics have saved countless lives, but they should probably not be used so liberally.
 Here are some easy tips to consider: